Originate/guide/node_js.md

 ## Dependencies

-* If you create a library that is used by other code bases, use semantic versioning for your dependencies to maintain a certain amount of flexibility for your users to use more recent bug fixed versions of dependencies.

-* If you create a final product that is to be run somewhere, lock down the exact versions of all dependencies using `npm shrinkwrap` to be safe from any surprises in production.

 * Separate development and production dependencies from each other by putting them into the `dependencies` vs `devDependencies` section in `package.json`.